 Cardiac causes.
-Almost every disease of the heart including hypertension, coronary disease, disease of the heart muscle, abnormalities of the heart valves, and inflammation of the lining of the heart (pericarditis) can cause AF.
+Almost every disease of the heart including hypertension, coronary disease, diseases of the heart muscle, abnormalities of the heart valves, and inflammation of the outer lining of the heart (pericarditis) can cause AF.

 What is the risk of something bad happening to me?

 There are two main things we worry about when patients have atrial fibrillation.
 The first is a weakening of the heart muscle that we call a cardiomyopathy.
 The second, which can be even more serious, is stroke.

 Weakening of the heart muscle can occur when the heart goes very fast, in excess of 110 beats per minute, for weeks and months.
 The fast heartbeat is called a tachycardia, and the weakening of the heart in fast AF is called tachycardia related cardiomyopathy.
 Patients with this condition can fill up with fluid, a condition called congestive heart failure or CHF.
 Fortunately, tachycardia related cardiomyopathy will usually reverse and go away over a period of months after the heart rate is controlled.